316 Marine Grade Stainless Steel

 Now, what all of this really means in in relation to your kayak is that if you were to crash into rocks, or drop it from the roof of your car, instead of cracking – and totally ruining your most recent purchase – all that could happen is the hull may dent slightly, which is far more favourable on your bank account, as it retains its usability.

-We hope that this short explanation has shed some light on a confusing, though very important, subject, and that now you better understand why we, and almost every other kayak manufacturer, use LLDPE for hull construction, and though some claim to use HDPE, the chances are this is either a marketing ploy, or simple confusion.
+We hope that this short explanation has shed some light on a confusing, though very important, subject, and that now you better understand why we, and almost every other kayak manufacturer, use LLDPE for hull construction.

 You will not find any accessories or attachments fixed to our kayaks using rivets.
 Experience tells us that rivets can be unreliable and in some cases dangerous when used on roto-moulded kayaks.